William F. Winter: Legislative career

-Winter joined Stennis' staff upon the session's end, and set about preparing for the senator's 1952 reelection campaign by scoping out Mississippians' feelings for him.
-He reported his findings back in Washington and joined Stennis during the United States Congress' 1950 session.
+Winter joined Stennis' staff upon the session's end and joined him in Washington during the United States Congress' 1950 session.
 Upon Congress' adjournment, he returned home and married Elise Varner, whom he had dated for four years, on October 10.
 They had three daughters together.
 Upon Congress' reconvening, Winter researched statehood matters in preparation for measures to consider granting state status to the Territory of Alaska and the Territory of Hawaii, though these measures were later quashed.
 After initial doubts, Winter resolved to seek re-election to the legislature in 1951, and did so without opposition.
 Upon his return in the 1952 session, he was appointed chairman of the Agriculture Committee, which produced a law that offered loans to farmers seeking to expanding their poultry and livestock operations.
 He also introduced two unsuccessful judicial reform bills.
 During the 1954 session he cosponsored a bill to establish Hugh White State Park and Carver Point State Park, the latter being the first state park for blacks.

 In 1954 Winter was invited to a public meeting in Greenwood organized by white residents in response to the United States Supreme Court's decision in Brown v.
 Board of Education, ordering public schools across the country to integrate.
 Attendees at the meeting advocated massive resistance to the court order, suggesting that Mississippi should abolish its public school system to avoid desegregation.
 Winter stood to say that while he supported segregation, he disapproved of ending the public school system, saying "Supreme Court is not going to let us get by with that".
 Unnerved by the cold response to his remarks, he left the meeting convinced he had to make "no pretense about not being for segregation," though he subsequently refused an invitation to join a segregationist Citizens' Council in Grenada, saying "I don't know where that's going."
 In the legislature he remained generally supportive of racial segregation, though he disavowed certain attempts to block integration which he thought completely lacked constitutional basis.
 He reluctantly backed a referendum which empowered the legislature to close schools when education funding increases were jeopardized and abstained on a vote to strengthen the state's literacy tests for voting registration.
 He joined several other representatives in voting against a measure to censure journalist Hodding Carter for his criticism of Citizens' Councils.